oktadev/okta-blog/_source/_posts/2022-07-20-express-prisma-tailwind.md

 {% include setup/cli.md type="web" loginRedirectUri="http://localhost:3000/authorization-code/callback" logoutRedirectUri="http://localhost:3000/" %}

-## Create your Express Application
+## Create your Express application

 Next, you will use the `express-generator` application generator tool to quickly scaffold your application.
 Run the following command.